opnsense/docs/source/manual/how-tos/caddy.rst

 * | Press **Apply** to enable :menuselection:`Services --> Caddy Web Server --> Reverse Proxy --> Subdomains`.
 This tab only shows when a wildcard domain has been configured.
 * | Create all subdomains in relation to the ``*.example.com`` domain, for example ``foo.example.com`` and ``bar.example.com``.

-Go to :menuselection:`Services --> Caddy Web Server --> Reverse Proxy --> Handlers`
+Go to :menuselection:`Services --> Caddy Web Server --> Reverse Proxy --> HTTP Handlers`

-* Create a `Handler` with ``*.example.com`` as domain and ``foo.example.com`` as subdomain.
+* Create a `HTTP Handler` with ``*.example.com`` as domain and ``foo.example.com`` as subdomain.
 Most of the same configuration as with base domains are possible.

 ..
 Note:: The certificate of a wildcard domain will only contain ``*.example.com``, not a SAN for ``example.com``.
-Create an additional domain for ``example.com`` with an additional handler for its upstream destination.
+If there is a service that should match ``example.com`` exactly, create an additional domain for ``example.com`` with an additional `HTTP Handler` for its upstream destination.
 Subdomains do not support setting ports, they will always track the ports of their assigned parent wildcard domain.

 .. _webgui-opnsense-caddy: